 My doctorate is from the University of Oxford in 2011.
 The monograph emerging from my thesis was awarded the Manfred Lautenschläger Award for Theological Promise in 2015.

-Casey studies the history, literature, and cultures of the ancient Near East (the area now known as the Middle East) with a specialization in ancient Israel and Judah, the two societies that produced the texts known to most as the Old Testament.
-His approach as a historian is to use the study of migration to reconstruct ancient history and to interpret ancient texts.
-Casey is especially interested in how involuntary migration—people fleeing environmental disasters, war, or persecution in various forms—influences the ways groups construct their history, tell those stories, and respond to the other cultures they meet in their movements.
+I study the history, literature, and cultures of the ancient Near East (the area now known as the Middle East) with a specialization in ancient Israel and Judah, the two societies that produced the texts known widely as the Old Testament.
+My approach employs the study of migration to reconstruct ancient history and to interpret ancient texts.
+I’m especially interested in how involuntary migration—people fleeing environmental disasters, war, or persecution in various forms—influences the ways groups construct their history, tell those stories, and respond to the other cultures they meet in their movements.

 This is an atypical summary of the patriarchal narrative.
-It nevertheless reflects the concerns of the text and underscores how inextricably Gen 12–36 is linked with the migratory experience, specifically involuntary migration.
-Casey is, therefore, developing a fresh approach to interpreting these texts and to analaysing where and when they were written, which will be the focus of a monograph entitled Get Thee Out of Thy Country: Involuntary Migration and the Development of the Ancestral Narrative (Gen 12–50).
+It nevertheless reflects the concerns of the text and underscores how inextricably Gen 12–50 is linked with the migratory experience, specifically involuntary migration, and how deeply that shapes ancient Israelite and Judahite identity.
+I am, therefore, developing a fresh approach to interpreting these texts and to analaysing where and when they were written, which will be the focus of a monograph entitled Get Thee Out of Thy Country: Involuntary Migration and the Development of the Ancestral Narrative (Gen 12–50).

 Books and Monographs

 |Sworn Enemies: The Divine Oath, the Book of Ezekiel, and the Polemics of Exile.
 Walter de Gruyter, Beihefte zur Zeitschrift für die alttestamentliche Wissenschaft 436, 2013.